sonnyparlin/Urban-Push/trunk/readme.txt

 == Frequently Asked Questions ==

+= How do I send a push to an Android Device? =
+When you add your app in the settings screen, make sure you choose "Android" for your Application Name.
+It will know to build the aps string for an Android device.

 = What is Urban Airship? =
 Urban Airship is the engine behind thousands of the world’s most successful mobile apps, providing a full suite of messaging and content delivery tools, including Push Notifications, Rich Media Messaging, In-App Purchase and Subscriptions.